shouyament/docs/README.md

 print (df)
 df.dropna(subset=['prefer color'], axis=0, inplace= True) axis =0 drops the entire ligne, axis =1 drops the entire column print (df)#we only print to see the results
+Replace the entries "?" with NaN entry from Numpy library df = df.replace("?", np.nan)
+Retrieve the data types of the data frame columns pf.dtypes
+Retrieve the statistical description of the data set.
+Defaults use is for only numerical data types.
+Use include="all" to create summary for all variables df.describe() #default use df.describe(include="all") Retrieve the summary of the data set being used, from the data frame df.info()
+Save the processed data frame to a CSV file with a specified path df.to_csv(<output CSV path>)